 If you’re a designer, you’re probably familiar with Photoshop’s “save for web” option (as seen in the preview below), which allows users find a happy medium between image quality and file size.
 Saving at a high quality setting will result in better looking photos, but higher file size.
 Saving at too low quality and your going to end up with pixelated images.

 What I discovered is that by simply blurring out part of your image in Photoshop prior to saving, you can reduce your photo’s file size quite drastically.
-As you can see in the image below, the image size dropped from 31.7K to 22.4k without reducing the quality setting one bit (51 for both).
-Blurring out part of a photo using Photoshop’s blur tool not only reduces file size, but actually improves the look of many images (in my opinion).
-It’s a great way to focus the viewer’s attention on the most important part of your image.
+As you can see in the image below, the image size dropped from 31.7K to 22.4k without lowering the quality setting.
+Blurring part of the image has the added benefit of creating a focal point and de-emphasizing background clutter.
 In the image below you can see how I blurred out everything but the mouse.
+A quick way to achieve this is by creating a duplicate of your image layer, applying an overall blur, adding a layer mask and brushing out the intended blur area.

-While this blurring technique may not be suitable for every image on your site (ex: portfolio images that you don’t want modified), give it a try the next time you create images for a blog post.
-Saving 10-20% on file size should result in noticeably quicker loading images and may help improve your site’s standing with Google.
-Hope this tip was helpful!
+While this blurring technique may not be suitable for every image on your site (ex: portfolio images that you don’t want modified), implement it when you can.
+Saving 10-20% on file size can have noticeable effects on page load speeds, and may even improve your SEO.
+Hope this was helpful.
+Thanks for reading.